 What is a riding helmet made of?

 The first layer of your helmet is the Outermost Layer.
 This is the layer that you can see, touch, and customise with bespoke options like our Ayr8® With Piping.
-The types of finishes include leather look, microfibre suede, velvet, jockey skull paint finish and matte paint finish.
+The types of finishes include leather look (vegan), microfibre suede, velvet, jockey skull paint finish and matt paint finish.
 This layer isn’t just on your helmet for cosmetic reasons – it helps to reduce impact during a fall by allowing the rider to continue movement forward by slipping across the surface of the ground!

 Beneath the outermost layer is the Fiberglass Shell.
 This layer of the helmet provides initial protection against a concentrated impact, such as being struck with a hoof or falling against the sharp edge of a jump.
 It is able to spread the force of impact before it reaches the next layer, which is the Expanded Polystyrene (EPS).